 Researchers find a large majority of CFS patients test positive to viral and/or bacterial infection(s), and these infections may contribute to the severity of CFS symptoms.
 Most CFS patients test positive to one or more viruses, including: human herpes virus-6 (HHV6) or Epstein-Barr virus or cytomegalovirus (CMV).
 (R2,R5)

-Through its antioxidant and antiinflammatory properties, in vivo research shows Flavay® is capable of inhibiting not only virus adsorption to host cells, but also virus replication; this inhibition appears to be related to how Flavay® induced expression of manganese superoxide dismutase (Mn-SOD) and suppressed phosphorylation of S6 protein.
+Through its antioxidant and antiinflammatory properties, in vivo research shows Flavay® is inhibits not only virus absorption to host cells, but also virus replication; this inhibition appears to be related to how Flavay® induced expression of manganese superoxide dismutase (Mn-SOD) and suppressed phosphorylation of S6 protein.
 (R6,R7)

 In vitro studies show Flavay® decreases inflammatory processes in both gastric and colonic inflammation.
 Through antioxidant and antiinflammatory properties, Flavay® appears to exert antimicrobial activities, interfering with cariogenic or ulcerogenic pathogens in the mouth (Streptococcus mutans) and stomach (Helicobacter pylori), respectively.
 (R8)

 Flavay® is particularly effective for persons suffering from fibromyalgia and CFS.
 The typical recommendation for CFS is to adopt a low-sugar diet and supplement with a therapeutic dose of 200 mg to 400 mg of Flavay® daily.
 Most experience a decrease in most CFS symptoms in three to six weeks.
 In more severe cases, like fibromyalgia, results continue to improve more over more time.

 We'll personally answer your questions below, or you may call us at 1-800-200-1203.